 Market based criteria

 The first thing we want to look at is market based criteria.
 These are criteria that are usually external facing like market size, target customer, trending trajectory and so on.
-We covered these throughly in our last post but are recapping them here as well.

 1. What is the potential market size or demand?